Kong/docs.konghq.com/app/_src/gateway/install/kubernetes/proxy.md

 ### Control Plane

-The control plane contains all {{ site.base_gateway }} configuration.
+The control plane contains all {{ site.base_gateway }} configurations.
 The configuration is stored in a PostgreSQL database.

 1. Create a `values-cp.yaml` file.